pavelmc/amake/README.md

 The '/dev/ttyUSB1' is the USB port in which the arduino is connected.

+The port part can be omitted if you use a Chinese arduino or a cheap USB-Serial adapter as amake will autodetect it.
+If amake can't detect the port it will default to /dev/ttyUSB0

 **Clean**

 Some times you may need to clean you build environment, this common task if set by a command like this: